jrni-platform/importer-guide-and-tools/README.md

 #### Continuous Sync via SFTP site
 **Usercase:** A medium to large size business with an IT dept builds a file feed to our JSON schema that they drop onto their SFTP site.

 **Action:** A Importer FTP integration is set up to pull from this FTP site using credentials provided.
-The files are then pushed via HTTP into the BookingBug Importer API.
+The files are then pushed via HTTP into the JRNI Importer API.

 ## Where does it live?
-Currently its accessible via the BookingBug Admin API.
+Currently its accessible via the JRNI Admin API.
 Login credentials are required.